fluent/website/plugin.rst

 This plugin supports load-balancing and automatic fail-over (a.k.a. active-active backup).
 If you want replication, use ``copy`` plugin described below.

-It detects fault of a server using "φ accural failure detector" algorithm.
+It detects fault of a server using "φ accrual failure detector" algorithm.
 You can customize parameter of the algorithm.

 When a fault server recovers, the plugin makes it available automatically after several seconds.